umn-microsoft-automation/UMN-Grouper/README.md

 # UMN-Grouper
 This Powershell module is a collection of function to interact with the Internet2 grouper rest API https://github.com/Internet2/grouper https://spaces.internet2.edu/display/Grouper/Grouper+Web+Services

+## Update '1.0.12'
+Minor text change for New-Header to New-GrouperHeader as reference variable.

 ## Update '1.0.11'
 The process to add a privilege is the same as removing one by simply setting 'Allowed' to 'T' (true) will ADD the priviledge, while setting it to 'F' (false) will remove the Privilege
 Updated function New-GrouperPrivileges to Set-GrouperPrivileges, added Alias New-GrouperPrivileges and set default value of Allowed to 'T' to make the function backwards compatible.

 ## Update '1.0.10'
 Refactor Get-GrouperGroupsForMember to use subjectIdentifier as 'user'